COMPLACENCE BREEDS MEDIOCRITY.

 THE ORIGINS OF A THOUSAND ARMS

-Whether we were hammering out riffs in a cluttered garage or learning to screen-print shirts one layer at a time, A Thousand Arms was built on doing it ourselves — figuring things out with whatever we had and making it work.
+Whether we were hammering out riffs in a cluttered garage or learning to screen print shirts one layer at a time, A Thousand Arms was built by doing the work ourselves.
+We figured things out as we went, used what we had, and made it work.

 Those early days in tight, imperfect spaces taught us the value of persistence and craftsmanship.
-Over time, we refined the process, leveled up the tools, and grew the vision — not just for ourselves, but to help others build something of their own.
+Over time, the process became more refined, the tools got better, and the scope expanded, not for the sake of growth, but to make the work stronger.
+What we learned along the way now shapes how we help artists and bands bring their own ideas into the world.

 BUILDING A BETTER BAND SHIRT